-“In 2017 the Maryland Historical Society will present the work of artist David Brewster in a dynamic painting exhibit, featuring new works juxtaposed with the Society’s historical collections.
+“In 2017 the Maryland Center for History and Culture will present the work of artist David Brewster in a dynamic painting exhibit, featuring new works juxtaposed with the Society’s historical collections.
 Working with museum staff, Brewster is ‘mining’ the vast resources at MDHS as a source of inspiration for the contemporary topics his paintings will interpret Baltimore uprising, immigration, trans visibility/LGBT rights, global warming, degrading infrastructure, and the U.S.’s deep political divide….
-By featuring a living artist, this exhibition will allow us to tell stories about Maryland that are happening ‘now’ while simultaneously highlighting objects from the past to form new connections for our audience.” ~Maryland Historical Society
+By featuring a living artist, this exhibition will allow us to tell stories about Maryland that are happening ‘now’ while simultaneously highlighting objects from the past to form new connections for our audience.” ~Maryland Center for History and Culture

 1) How has the landscape of Maryland influenced your work in the past and what role did it play in this commission?